Is Single-View Mesh Reconstruction Ready for Robotics?: 3D Reconstruction - A Brief Taxonomy

-\textbf{Implicit representations} instead define a function $F: \mathbb{R}^3 \rightarrow I$, where 3D coordinates $x \in \mathbb{R}^3$ are mapped to elements in $I$. $I$ can have various definitions, such as occupancy $\sigma \in [0,1]$, colour $c \in [0-255]^3$, signed distance $s \in \mathbb{R}$, or any combination of these.
-The number of parameters in $F$ can be set strictly smaller than the number of coordinates that $F$ is queried with, resulting in a (potentially lossy) compression of the geometric and visual information.
-At the same time, however, rendering is very inefficient as $F$ has to be queried many times to accumulate geometry and visual information along the camera rays.
-Specific implicit representation models include Neural Radiance Fields \cite{mildenhall_nerf_2022} and DeepSDF \cite{park_deepsdf_2019}, and Occupancy Networks \cite{mescheder_occupancy_2019}.
+\textbf{Implicit representations} instead define a parametric function where 3D coordinates are mapped to various quantities of interest, such as occupancy, colour, or signed distance.
+The number of free parameters can be set strictly smaller than the number of Euclidean coordinates, resulting in a (potentially lossy) compression of the geometric and visual information.
+At the same time, however, rendering is very inefficient as the function has to be queried many times to accumulate geometry and visual information along the camera rays.
+Specific models include DeepSDF \cite{park_deepsdf_2019} and Occupancy Networks \cite{mescheder_occupancy_2019}.